The Final Key: Synopsis

 As part of her military training, Soz is assigned to the battlecruiser Roca's Pride, named in honor of her mother Roca Skolia.
 The training, however, turns out to be hard reality after her half-brother Imperator Kurj is nearly assassinated and falls into a coma.
 Traders simultaneously launch an attack against the planet Parthonia, seat of the Skolian government.
 This brings the psiberweb, the most important part of Skolian defence, to a collapse.
 Using an ancient device called Dyad Chair, Soz struggles to keep at least parts of the psiberweb intact.

-To repair psiberweb and save Skolia from Eubian invasion, Soz’s father Eldrinson has to join the Dyad, expanding it to a Triad with the risk that this could kill either him or one of the other Triad members.
+To repair the psiberweb and save Skolia from Eubian invasion, Soz’s father Eldrinson has to join the Dyad, expanding it to a Triad with the risk that this could kill either him or one of the other Triad members.